oegea/passager-password-manager/README.md

 I've developed this software with all my 💛, but as you know there are evil people outside in the network.
 Take care, install always all available updates, and use `passager` at your own risk.

 If you find any security issue or possible improvement, feel free to submit a PR and I would try to do my best to handle it.

-## Nice features

--   DDD architecture: Which allows to use `passager` in local mode, or in the cloud using firebase.
--   Password sharing capabilities when using `passager` in cloud mode.
--   Screen lock after ten minutes of inactivity.

-## Technical decisions

-To achieve simplicity, security and usability for teams, the following technical decisions have been adopted:

--   Get inspiration, without just copying them, from services like Google Drive, or apps like Finder.
-A password manager should be as easy-to-use as a file explorer is.
--   Use third-party services (firebase) for authentication and database, to reduce the risk of implementing a property login system or administrating a database system.
--   Decouple the application as much as possible from firebase, to reduce efforts if a service provider change is needed on a future.
--   Handle encryption of data on the client's browser, using native APIs to perform crypto operations.
--   Ensure that team sharing features do not reduce software security.

 ## Most relevant dependencies